The fundamentals you need to learn with libcurl:

 /* set URL to operate on */ res = curl_easy_setopt(easy_handle, CURLOPT_URL, "http://example.com/");

-Creating the easy handle and setting options on it doesn't make any transfer
+Creating the easy handle and setting options on it does not make any transfer

-happen, and usually don't even make much more happen other than libcurl storing
+happen, and usually do not even make much more happen other than libcurl storing

 your wish to be used later when the transfer actually occurs.
 Lots of

 syntax checking and validation of the input may also be postponed, so just